-Cannabis will be sold in specialty cannabis-only retail stores.
-It will not be sold in locations where retailers are selling alcohol, tobacco or pharmaceuticals.
-Cannabis retail stores will be privately run, but they will sell provincially licensed product and will follow provincial guidelines for staff training and security.
+Cannabis can only be sold in specialty cannabis-only retail stores.
+It can not be sold in locations where retailers are selling alcohol, tobacco or pharmaceuticals.
+Cannabis retail stores are privately run, but they sell provincially licensed product and will follow provincial guidelines for staff training and security.

 The City of Red Deer is responsible for issuing development permits and business licenses for cannabis retail stores and will influence where non-medical cannabis is sold via its land use bylaw.

 Cannabis will also be sold online through a provincially operated system that will include safeguards for verifying the age of the person buying cannabis.

 The City of Red Deer updated its bylaws to supplement the provincial regulations by adding mandatory distances cannabis stores must be from each other and from places like schools, daycares and recreation facilities, to name a few.
 The updated bylaw also restricts where cannabis stores can be located within Red Deer.

 The bylaw amendments were approved on May 14, 2018, after first reading on March 5 and a public hearing on April 16.
 An online survey was also conducted to get feedback from citizens resulting in 1,474 people responding to the survey.

 - Clarification that all cannabis sales require approval by The City, and retailers are not automatically allowed to start selling cannabis after legalization

 - Limiting cannabis retail sales to C1 City Centre (Downtown) Commercial District and C4 Major Arterial District.